OnyxOs Developer Portal Documentation. Provides information to enable a developer to register an application and interact with the OnyxOs FHIR APIs.

 2. Client Details

-• Application Type is set to Web by default.
-Web applications use the OAuth 2 “authorization code grant type” to get an access token to make API requests.
-They are confidential clients, meaning they can securely maintain credentials.
+• The Application Type is set to Web by default.
+Web applications use the OAuth 2.0 authorization code grant type to obtain access tokens for API requests and are configured as Confidential Clients, meaning they can securely maintain credentials.

-• Redirect URIs are also known as Callback URLs.
-This is where the server sends the user after successfully authorizing an application.
-Must begin with “https://” or “http://localhost”.
+• Redirect URIs (also known as Callback URLs) Learn about Redirect URIs specify where the server redirects the user after successful authorization.
+Each Redirect URI must begin with “https://” or “http://localhost” for local development.

-After completing the first two sections, the next step is to choose a data provider from the dropdown menu.
+• After completing the first four sections, the next step is to choose a data provider from the dropdown menu.
 As a developer registering an application for the first time, your choice of data provider is limited to our sandbox environments.

 After successfully submitting an application access request, you will land on this page.
 Click “Go to Your Applications” to go back to your dashboard homepage.